 Collages became quite popular in late 80s and 90s in the print world, with David Carson being one of the exponents of the trend.
 In the late 90s and early 2000s it was big on the web as well.
 After that it seemed to fade away.
 Nevertheless, it's always awesome to see people playing with the technique.
 In my opinion this style will never cease to amaze me.
 The work of Viet Huynh is a good example, just check out after the break.
 An experiment through scanned images.

 Is not that usual to see collage works around here, mostly because it's kinda hard to find really good works like these by artist Meghan Stratman.
 These are pure awesome!
 Meghan really shows us her nerd-self in these fantastic pieces of collage.
 From Adventure Time to Portal, she has covered a lot of great things from the geek/nerd world.
 But these are only a handful of her works... there's so much more to see in her portfolio and I really recommend you to go there to see it.
-I hope you enjoy these, and even buy some, because you can do it over there.
-Cheers! ;) Adventure Time!
-Spirited Away Kermit the Frog My Neighbor Totoro Harry Potter Olivia Dunham (Fringe) Princess Leia Portal Pris (Blade Runner) Poison Ivy (Batman) 2001: A Space Odyssey Doctor Who More of her work

 I love to see some old collages with a retro style, without any use of computer.
 Muharrem Çetin is an excelente artist and his work has that retro feeling with a good mix of photo and type collage making some really cool compositions.
 Enjoy!
-For more from Muharrem Çetin visit flickr.com/photos/belkemigi/

 It's been some time since I've seen some nice collages like these, by designer Sammy Slabbinck.
 It reminds me that collages that are an awesome style that I'd like to see more often around here.
-Sammy is based in Belgium, and he's been doing these great, stylish pieces of collage.
-Of course that some might not be considered collages, but still, pretty good artworks.
-So, for more of his work, you may visit his portfolio at Flickr.
-I hope you enjoy these!
-Cheers. ;)

 We've already seen some crazy collages here at Abduzeedo, but I don't remember seeing such delicate portraits like these, done by artist Ann Marshall, which are simply amazing.
 At first I thought they were paintings, but then I realized they were collage.
 Awesome!
-The best part of it is that you can actually buy her art.
-If you're interested, you may visit her site right here.
-I know she'll enjoy your visit and appreciation.
-I hope you enjoy these as much as I did!
-May all of you have a nice weekend.
-Cheers! ;)

 Collage is a great style and we've seen some great examples of this art here at Abduzeedo, but we can't get enough of it, so today we feature the beautiful works of artist Derek Gores.
-Derek is an artist from New York, and you should really check out his portfolio for more of his work.
-He'll definitely appreciate your visit.
-I hope you enjoy these, and of course, if you know any more awesome collages like these, drop us the links because we'd love to see it.
-Cheers! ;)

 Heymeca is also known as André Meca, a very talented portuguese graphic designer and illustrator.
 Who's currently a student of Graphic Design and a Freelancer, and on the free time works on his "Make Something Cool Everyday" project which is what we looking at here.
-Andre has a very intriguing style, a mix of the old collage with the new school of illustrations, very colorful works with a hint of typography and a retro feel.
-To find out more about heymeca visit www.heymeca.com

 Máximo Tuja also known as Max-o-matic is a graphic designer and illustrator currently based in Barcelona, Spain.
 His work is very stylish pretty much based in callages with a sort of vintage feel.
 As he says, he tries to create an imaginary world from torn pieces of the real world.
 For more information about Max-o-matic we highly recommend that you visit his Web site at http://maxomatic.net/, there are lots of works, it's really impressive and inspiring

 When first exposed to the work of Julien Pacaud I immediately took a liking to it on the basis of the illustrator's quirky style, vivid imagination, and his ability to stop the viewer in their tracks with dynamic imagery rich with story and emotion.
 I enjoy this aspect of his work beyond even, a literal interpretation.
 Reminiscent of James Rosenquist's work from the 1960's you get the sense that Pacaud is, among other things, a fantastic visual storyteller with a great sense of humor - even if you only see one image out of a set.
-Simply put: I find this artist and his work interesting.
-Interesting in the way that only someone with enormous talent and graciousness (as opposed to arrogance) can be.
-Just check out the "about" section from his website for a perfect example: "I'm a french illustrator, currently living in Le Mans, France.
-Before becoming an illustrator, i was, by turns : an astrophysician, an international snooker player, a hypnotist and an esperanto teacher.
-I hope i can someday have enough free time to devote myself to my real passion : time travel."
-I hope you enjoy these images as much as I do!
-Let me know what you think in the comments and on twitter where I go by @nathanbweller.
-Julien Pacaud - Art & Illustrations

 According to Wiktionary: a collage (From the French: coller, to glue) is a work of formal art, primarily in the visual arts, made from an assemblage of different forms, thus creating a new whole.
 David Lynam is a web developer from Seattle who founded Kohlage, a site dedicated to the expressive art form of collage.
 Kohlage is a place where artists can go to showcase their works and/or find inspiration in the work of others.
-Some examples Confessions of ex- Corporate Slave (2010) Bridge Pecado original Coração dos outros Old love Extra Just Like Them Fela John Henry Fuckin' awesome!
-Goodspeed Dolorosa Velika o?ekivanja FALLEN ANGEL ivory OBJECTS IN MIRRROR ARE CLOSER THAN THEY APPEAR.
-If you like collages you must visit http://www.kohlage.com/ and more than just visiting, start sharing your collage works too ;)

 Today I wanted to shift to the other side of the design spectrum for a change and show you something a little different: arts & crafts, or more specifically, scrapbooking.
 There's so much room for creativity in scrapbooks because it's simply for you.
 You don't have to worry about the needs of the client or audience, you're completely free to experiment to your hearts content.
 It's an opportunity to let your personality shine through and, not to mention, an excellent way to remember the good times in your life.
-And we all need a little reminiscing sometimes.
-Of course not all of us have the patience, time, or money (they can get very pricey!) to make scrapbooks.
-But maybe if you have a weekend to dedicate to it, you should definitely try it out!
-Perhaps you're having a baby soon or it's your anniversary with your girlfriend/boyfriend/wife/husband, there's no doubt that they'll be touched with your act and your children will look back in a few years and thank you for keeping beautiful memories of their childhood!
-Give it a try and feel free to share with us your own crafty creations like the ones you're about to see!
-You can also drop me a line on twitter or facebook, I'd love to hear from you!
-Courtney Bruesch Photography Georgia Visacri dianaisa Ateliê Patywork nahtescrap Nulka mumkaa .elsie*cake.
-Cat Scrap

 I really love vintage styled images and I love it when people do unconventional things with it, like cut out animal heads and put it on human bodies and just experiment with cut outs in general.
 Today I bring you some cool vintage collages that I came across while surfing behance.
 Enjoy!
 And as always, you can send me your feedback and suggestions through twitter and facebook!